Harihar: Air

-The nearest airport is at Hubli 131 km from Harihar.
-From there one can reach Bangalore and Mumbai.
-The nearest International airports are 272 km and 275 km away in Mangalore and Bangalore respectively, from where one can take flights to most of the important cities in India.
+The nearest airport is at shivamogga around 80 km from Harihar.
+From there one can reach Bengaluru and Mumbai.
+The nearest International airports are 272 km and 275 km away in Mangaluru and Bengaluru respectively, from where one can take flights to most of the important cities in India.
 Harihar also has a private airport owned by Aditya Birla Group on their grounds and often used by politicians and famous personalities.

 Railway

 Harihara is well connected with most of the major cities like New Delhi, Mumbai, Bangalore and Chennai through regular trains.
-Harihar has two Railway Stations, in central Harihar and at Amaravati Colony Junction.
-These stations connect Harihara to Bangalore & Pune and to Hospet and Bellary via Kottur.
+Harihar Railway Station, in central Harihar and at Amaravati Colony Junction.
+These stations connect Harihara to Bangalore & Pune and to Hospet and Bellary via Harapanahalli & Kottur.

 Road

-With NH4 (Part of Golden Quadrilateral): passing close by there is a good network of roads that connects Harihar to other important cities of the region.
+Major highways passing through Harihara are National Highway-48 (Bangalore - Mumbai) stretch, State Highway-25 and SH-76.

-It is a 3-hour drive from Hubli (131 km) and 6-hour-drive from Mangalore (272 km) and Bangalore (278 km).
+It is a 3-hour drive from Hubballi (131 km) and 6-hour-drive from Mangaluru (272 km) and Bengaluru (278 km).
 Almost all the buses which run from/to North Karnataka to/from South Karnataka go via Harihar.
 The town is 14 km from Davanagere city, which was earlier a part of the Chitradurga district (78 km).